MaxHalford/detrak/README.md

 The question I'm looking to answer here is:

 > ***What is the highest possible score if the sequence of symbols is known in advance?***

+I haven't found a fast way to do this yet.
+The only way I see is to list all the possible grid layouts, and then evaluate the score of each layout:

+- `precompute_scores.py` generates a `.json` file mapping each possible row/column/diagonal symbol combination to a score
+- `enumerate_layouts.py` generates a `.txt` file with all the possible grid layouts